2017 UCI Para-cycling Road World Championships South Africa, 8th (time trial), 7th (road race)

 Along the way Kim graduated from ISU with double majors in Finance and Management Information Systems.
 His longest work tenure has been in La Crosse, Wisconsin, working for Trane.
 Mary wanted to "put down some roots" and La Crosse turned out to be an excellent small college town to raise a family.

-It wasn't until David's accident that Kim and Mary considered moving out of Wisconsin.
-Eventually, the decision was made to follow David to Phoenix, Arizona, where Mary and he could be of some help to David and Missy.
+It wasn't until my accident that Kim and Mary considered moving out of Wisconsin.
+Eventually, the decision was made to follow me to Phoenix, Arizona, where Mary and he could be of some help to Missy and me.
 Now, they share the same neighborhood and continue to share their lives on a daily basis.

 I was born in Idaho and grew up in Sioux Falls, South Dakota, and Holmen, Wisconsin.
 I played soccer as a young boy and developed a passion for tennis during my middle school years.
 In 1998, I graduated from Holmen High School where I lettered in tennis and participated in show choir.
 I studied at the University of Wisconsin - La Crosse, double majoring in Finance and Economics.
 I graduated after three and a half years in 2001.